faktorvier/jquery-video/README.md

 $('.video').video('addVideoEvent', 'pause', onPause);
 ```
 ### onFinish
 Triggers has reached the end and is finished.
-The stop method on Youtube Videos will trigger this event too.
+The stop method on **Youtube** videos will trigger this event too.
 ```javascript
 $('.video').addVideoEvent('finish', onFinish);
 // or
 $('.video').video('addVideoEvent', 'finish', onFinish);
 ```
 ### onDestroy
-Triggers if the video is destroyed.
+Triggers if the video is destroyed through the destroy method above.
 ```javascript
 $('.video').addVideoEvent('destroy', onDestroy);
 // or